SOFT356/SOFT356-JamieEverett/README.md

 ### Keybindings

-The model loader comes with the following controls to provide a nicer user experience (all bindings are not case sensitive):
+The model loader comes with the following controls to provide a satisfying user experience (all bindings are not case sensitive):

 <b>Camera Controls:</b>